neomedia6989/docs-2/docs/plex/accepting-your-invite.md

 [![](../media/back-home.png "Clicked 'PINNED' to go back home")](https://docs.blackbeard.media/media/back-home.png)

-- You should see your pinned libraries listed on the home page, you can also reorder them as you see fit.
+- You should see your pinned libraries listed on the home page, and now you can also reorder them as you see fit

 [![](../media/enjoy.png "Enjoy your pinned libraries!")](https://docs.blackbeard.media/media/enjoy.png)